szarta/srg_collection_manager_app/README.md

 **This is an unofficial fan project.** It is in no way supported or explicitly endorsed by the game or its creators.
 This project was created with permission from Steve Resk (SRG - Steve Resk Gaming).

+## Acknowledgements

+Special thanks to:

+- **Steve Resk** - Creator of SRG Supershow, for granting permission for this project
+- **SRG Universe team** - Artists, designers, and everyone who brings Supershow to life
+- **The wrestlers** - Past, present, and future competitors in the ring
+- **The Supershow community** - Players, collectors, and fans who keep the game thriving
+- **SRGPC.net** - The original card database (https://www.srgpc.net/) that accelerated this project, and all the contributors who built and maintained it
+- **Claude (Anthropic)** - AI pair programming partner for development

 ## Copyright & License

 ### Source Code